A yellow box that features the Power Cut phone number

 What do electricity system notices mean?

-Balancing the supply and demand of electricity is managed by the Electricity System Operator (ESO).
+Balancing the supply and demand of electricity is managed by the National Energy System Operator (NESO).
 Their analysts are constantly forecasting how much electricity we need, and their control room experts are in continuous communication with the electricity market.

-If supply and demand can’t be matched through normal mechanisms, the ESO will send a formal message to the electricity market.
+If supply and demand can’t be matched through normal mechanisms, the NESO will send a formal message to the electricity market.
 These messages are sometimes referred to as system warnings or system notices.
-They’re a routine way that ESO communicates to the market and operates the system, and they don’t mean that electricity supply is at risk.
+They’re a routine way that NESO communicates to the market and operates the system, and they don’t mean that electricity supply is at risk.
 It’s simply telling the market what is needed.

 There are two main types of notices: